For a list of recipients,

 The Prize will be awarded at the BISA Annual Conference.
 The Association reserves the right not to make an award in any particular year.

 - Online nominations are received and reviewed by the BISA Research Committee.
 At that stage decisions are made on the basis of the online nomination forms, and no copies of the book are required.

 - Please ensure you make the case for the nomination (why should it be regarded as Excellent, Innovative, High Academic Quality etc) and please do not just describe the book subject area or provide the dust cover notes.

 - The Research Committee produces a long-list of a maximum of 10 nominated books, which is passed to the appointed panel of judges.

-- The prize will be judged by a committee appointed by the Vice-Chair of BISA, acting on behalf of the Executive Commmittee.
+- The prize will be judged by a committee appointed by the Vice-Chair of BISA, acting on behalf of the Executive Committee.

-- Authors will be contacted at that point and asked to make arrangements for three review copies of the book to be made available to the members of the panel.
+- Authors will be contacted at that point and asked to arrange for three review copies of the book to be made available to the members of the panel.
 Where possible, pdf or e-book versions would be welcome in addition to a hard copy.
 Books will be sent directly to the members of the Prize panel by the authors or publishers acting on their behalf.
-It is the responsibility of the authors to make arrangements for the books to be provided.
-If copies of a long-listed book are not received by the panel by the date stipulated, the nomination will excluded from consideration.
+It is the responsibility of the authors to arrange for the books to be provided.
+If copies of a long-listed book are not received by the panel by the date stipulated, the nomination will be excluded from consideration.

 Any problems with the online forms below and/or the submission process, please contact the BISA office